UX training for people working in real product teams.

 - Develop practical ways of working in real-world conditions

-- Use simple tools that support the designer’s mental comfort and sustainability
+- Use simple tools that support mental comfort, workload management, and sustainable work

 Who it is for